michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

 * Specialized query operations.
 * More dynamic/expressive data model.

-*Impedence mismatch*: disconnect between relational data model and OO application code.
+*Impedance mismatch*: disconnect between relational data model and OO application code.

 Example: Modeling a LinkedIn Resume:

 * `user_id`, `first_name`, `last_name` as columns in `users` table.
 * positions, education, contact info in separate tables with foreign keys.
-    * or: put mutli-value data in single row with structured datatypes in SQL.
+    * or: put multi-value data in single row with structured datatypes in SQL.
     * or: encode as JSON/XML document in text column.
 * or: use an entirely self-contained JSON document in a document-oriented database.
-    * Pros: reduces impedence mismatch, scehma flexibility, better *locality* (no joins or muiltiple queries), easily represents tree structure of data.
+    * Pros: reduces impedance mismatch, schema flexibility, better *locality* (no joins or multiple queries), easily represents tree structure of data.

 #### Many-to-One and Many-to-Many Relationships